awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 **Note**
 For blue/green deployments through AWS CloudFormation, you don't create a CodeDeploy application or deployment group\.

 This method supports Amazon ECS blue/green deployments only\.
-For more information about blue/green deployments through AWS CloudFormation, see [Create an Amazon ECS Blue/Green Deployment Through AWS CloudFormation](deployments-create-ecs-cfn.md)\.
+For more information about blue/green deployments through AWS CloudFormation, see [Create an Amazon ECS blue/green deployment through AWS CloudFormation](deployments-create-ecs-cfn.md)\.

-## We Want to Hear from You<a name="welcome-contact-us"></a>
+## We want to hear from you<a name="welcome-contact-us"></a>

 We welcome your feedback\.
 To contact us, visit [the CodeDeploy forum](https://forums.aws.amazon.com/forum.jspa?forumID=179)\.